-New York Federal Reserve officials debated in November 2008 whether the terms of the bailout of American International Group could be kept secret from the public and whether securities regulators would even permit it to do so, according to emails obtained by Reuters on Friday.
+New York Federal Reserve officials debated in November 2008 whether the terms of the bailout of American International Group

 The emails, given to Capitol Hill lawmakers by the New York Fed, revealed that some officials at the New York Fed were surprised and displeased by AIG's plan to file an exhibit with the U.S. Securities and Exchange Commission that would provide specific details of the Fed-engineered rescue package.

 Lawmakers have labeled the AIG rescue a backdoor bailout to 16 large U.S. and European banks.